2023 Women’s Leadership Accelerator FAQ

 When will I hear back about my application?

 You will receive a confirmation email when you submit your application.
-You will hear from us on the status of your application in January or February 2023.
+All applicants will receive a response from us on the status of your application ahead of the announcement of each year’s cohort.

 How does ONA determine who is selected for the accelerator?